 Two gas bottles of 4.5 kg are standard, but these would be on the small side for long-distance cruising, so some form of upgrade might be worthwhile before setting off.

 Well, I hear you ask, this all sounds wonderful, there has to be a catch?
-Well, if there is one, it’s the price, which at £262,500 (excluding tax)—Berthon USA informs us that a US buyer is looking at $474,000, excluding shipping and duty—for the standard boat (complete with sails but without electronics) may well be beyond most pockets.
+Well, if there is one, it’s the price, which at the time of writing was £262,500 (excluding tax) for the standard boat (complete with sails but without electronics), may well be beyond most pockets.
 But there are people out there willing and able to pay such a premium, and maybe here’s why:

 - These are hand made boats, with very evident care taken in every aspect of production and best practice employed at all times over cost or convenience.